Chenwy10/Highly-Reflective-Dataset/README.md

 # Highly Reflective dataset
-- This repository contains the dataset used for train
-- It composes of 1800 images collected with raw images taken under a single low lighting condition as well as reference images from various automotive parts.
 - Dateset for the paper  'Highly Reflective Surface Measurement in Industry Metrology from a Single Exposure'
+- It composes of images collected under a single low lighting condition as well as reference images computed by HDR from various automotive parts.
-- It can be downloaded from:
+- It can be downloaded from: (the first link is the input dark image, and the second link is the HDR computed reference image)
 - https://www.kaggle.com/joshuakkkk/imagex31000/data
 - https://www.kaggle.com/joshuakkkk/ground-truth
 ### Contact information